gautamtata/blog/content/series/2020-03-01-how-to-get-a-job-in-tech.md

 Feel free to use any content of this blog post that you think is good for you.

-Ready?
-Let's go!

-## Table of Contents

-1. [How to create your resume](/blog/get-a-job-1): Part 1 of the series teaches how to get your resume go through to the recruiters.
-Here will talk about using the **right** keywords, getting your resume parsed through the ATS and what employers look for.
-2. [How to apply for jobs](/blog/get-a-job-2): Now that you have the perfect resume, we will have a deep dive into how to apply to jobs.
-Here will talk about the art of cold emailing, walking into companies to drop off resumes and other methods that will help you get interviews!
-3. [How to prepare for your interviews](/blog/get-a-job-3) Congratulations!
-Now that you have started landing interviews, it's time to prepare the right way.
-4. [How to negotiate your offers](/blog/get-a-job-4): The toughest part of the interview process is done.
-Hopefully if you are at this post, there is just one more step to go. **Negotiation**.
-A deep dive into what negotiating with companies looks like and what you can do to boost your offer!

 ## The Series

 Ready to get started?
 Here we go: